heineking/game-of-life/README.md

 ## Installing

 To run the project open `./src/index.html` in Chrome.
-Press the `start` button after providing the height and width parameters.
+Press the `start` button after providing the height, width, and speed parameters.

 ## Running the tests